-As of December 31, 2023, we had 309 direct employees.
-In addition, 347 employees of our affiliates, who are also officers of the Bank, provide services to us under Service Level Agreements or other cost sharing agreements.
+As of December 31, 2024, we had 281 direct employees.
+In addition, 420 employees of our affiliates, who are also officers of the Bank, provide services to us under Service Level Agreements or other cost sharing agreements.

 Our employees are our most important asset, whom we depend on to build value for our clients.
-To facilitate talent attraction and retention, we strive to make the Bank a diverse and inclusive workplace, with a strong culture and opportunities for our employees to grow and develop in their career.
+We are committed to a meritocracy based on the principles of rigor, humility and partnership.
+To facilitate talent attraction and retention, we strive to make Morgan Stanley a diverse and inclusive workplace with a strong culture and opportunities for our employees to grow and develop in their career.
 We support our employees with competitive compensation, benefits, and health and wellbeing programs.